micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ### Example

 We provide an example for using the LET-Executor.
-First, the callbacks for a subscription and a timer need to be defined.
-Then the ROS context and the ROS node are defined as well as the subscription and timer.
+First, the callbacks _my\_sub\_cb_ and my_timer\_cb_ are defined for a subscription and a timer, respectivly.
+Then, the ROS _context_ and the ROS _node_ are defined as well as the subscription object _sub_ and the timer object _timer_.

 The Executor is initialized with two handles.
 Then, the _add_ functions define the static execution order of the handles.
-In this example, the subscription shall be processed before the timer.
-Finally, the Executor is started with the _spin\_period_ function, which is continuously called every 20 ms.
+In this example, the subscription _sub_ shall be processed before the timer _timer_.
+Finally, the Executor is activated with the _spin\_period_ function, which is continuously called every 20 ms.
 ```C
 #include "rcl_executor/let_executor.h"